What’s the best workstation for CG/VFX artists in 2020?

-Building a Workstation in 2020 for your VFX / CG needs?
+Are you building a workstation for your VFX / CG needs?

-Want to know what components an Ex-ILM CG / VFX artist and ex-Head of Technology at an Animation Studio would choose to build a professional CG / VFX workstation in 2020?
+Want to know what components an Ex-ILM CG / VFX artist and ex-Head of Technology at an Animation Studio would choose to build a professional CG / VFX workstation?

 Lately, I found myself in need to build a workstation as more remote opportunities have surfaced and I am also wanting to produce some tutorials for my readers and viewers.

 So rather then go buy a workstation, I thought why not try to build one?

 I started out with an arbitrary budget of USD 2,500 – 3,000 to see how close I could get to replicating my monster workstation setup at ILM when I left right around the time of Star Wars: The Force Awakens.